-that would have driven a pair of cheap speakers by Formula 80 (unknown Roman manufacturer).
-I remember they had a safety system against misuse: a small red button jumped out when they were forced beyond limits; by pushing it they would resume functioning.
+that would have driven a pair of cheap speakers by Formula 80 (rather unknown manufacturer in Rome, Italy).
+I remember they had a safety system against misuse: a small red button popped out when they were forced beyond limits and they’d stop playing; by pushing it back in they would resume working.
 The cassette deck was still the Technics, that lived longer than the whole system.
-Again, a lot of music and beautiful youth memories.
+Again, there was a lot of music and beautiful youth memories.
 The quality was low, but it didn’t matter then.
-Good times…
+Good old times…

-I took the system with me when my family moved 250 km northeast from the city of Campobasso to Rome, as I started my university studies.
+I took the system with me when my family moved back to Rome, where I was born and would soon start my university studies.
 There I had a couple of friends to discuss about High Fidelity, visiting shops for listening and dreaming about it.
-From those discussions I understood that maybe my system’s the weaker point were the loudspeakers.
+From those discussions I understood that maybe my system’s weaker point were the loudspeakers.
 I couldn’t afford new ones, so one of those friends of mine, a very good technician, convinced me to try the DIY way.
 Unfortunately, I took the inspiration from an ancient project by Genesis.
 My father built the wooden boxes which, although sturdy, were larger than deeper, as it was common in the 70s.
 The modern idea is making them as narrow as possible (I mean deeper than larger).
 Furthermore, I undertook a complicated 3-way crossover design using a dedicated software on a Commodore 64.
 The project included a large Ciare woofer in a closed box, a Pearless midrange and a Seas tweeter.
 The components were really good, except I had to live with a cheap Pioneer tweeter for budget reasons.
-But the crossover maintained the same design (and some mistake I wasn’t aware of) in the hope one day I could have afforded the Seas; so I never completed the project and I’ll never know how it would have sounded.
+But the crossover maintained the same design (and some mistake I wasn’t aware of) in the hope one day I could have afforded the Seas; so I never actually completed the project and I’ll never know how it would have sounded without those imperfections.

 My second system

-After my graduation I collected a lot of tips from several happy relatives.
+After my graduation in 1991, I collected a lot of tips from several happy relatives.
 I invested them in a MIDI keyboard that was flying off the shelves at the time: the Korg M1.
-I play guitar and I used to do jam sessions with friends in rented basements we got out from with our cassette demo.
+I play guitar and I used to do jam sessions with friends in rented rehearsal places where we recorded demo tapes.
 Nothing special, really.
 I was planning to create MIDI bases on the computer to play them through the keyboard/sampler so I could play guitar along with a virtual band.
 I am no keyboard player, but I had some fun for a couple of months.
 After a promising job interview, I was planning to move to Milan.
 I figured that a new job wouldn’t have left me much time to work on MIDI bases, nor playing and programming.
-Maybe it would have been smarted to focus on a really good HiFi system, my real passion, by trying to upgrade the loudspeakers, the real weak point.
+Maybe it would have been smarter to focus on a really good HiFi system, my real passion, by trying to upgrade the loudspeakers, the real weak point.